Life Cycle Assessment

-The Cobalt Institute (CI) completed the cobalt Life Cycle Assessment (LCA) study in 2015, and this is the first of its kind of the cobalt sector.
-It has generated an industry-supported cradle-to-gate life cycle inventory (LCI) and impact assessment results for refined cobalt.
-The LCI data has been produced to support downstream users of refined cobalt in their efforts to produce more sustainable products.
-The work demonstrates the industry’s continued commitment to support the sustainable production and use of cobalt.
+It generated an industry-supported cradle-to-gate life cycle inventory (LCI) and impact assessment results for refined cobalt.
+The LCI data were produced to support downstream users of refined cobalt in their efforts to produce more sustainable products.
+The work demonstrates industry’s continued commitment to support the sustainable production and use of cobalt.